zoglauer/gamma-ai/energylossestimate/README.md

 python3 run.py -f 2MeV_1000MeV_flat.inc1.id1.sim.gz -a TF:VOXNET -m 10000
 ```

 The machine learning model can be chosen using the algorithm (-a) option when running.
 Current algorithm options are a voxnet, voxnet with batch normalization, and voxnet with layer normalization.
 Each model is based and trained using the hits data, and predicts the gamma energy.
+We currently handlw two different event types.

 ## Notes